Training school 2:

 This training school aims at providing an overview of current concrete repair materials and methods.
 It will involve an introduction and training to the proposed smart repair techniques using self-healing, such as microencapsulated systems, vascular networks as well as a range of additives and admixtures.

 The training school will take place from 17 till 22 November.
-Below the tentative schedule is given.
-The final programme and times will be confirmed nearer the time.

 |Abir Al-Tabbaa||UCAM||Welcome Address|